iOSForensics/pyimg4/README.md

 Enhancements / feature requests
 If you want a feature in PyIMG4, but cannot implement it yourself or want some hints on how to do that, open an issue with label "enhancement".

-Explain if possible the API you would like to have (e.g., give examples of function calls, packet creations, etc.).
+Explain if possible the API you would like to have (e.g., give examples of function calls, payload creations, etc.).